 The supposedly 12 rated cut UK DVD sounded mysteriously similar to the uncut US version

-moderate violence.
+other moderate violence.
 But this is where the plot thickens.
-It is not clear which version of the film the BBFC classified but when comparing the sound levels of the US DVD version with the UK DVD, both soundtracks are identical in terms of volume.
-Did
+It is not clear which version of the film the BBFC classified but when comparing the sound levels of the US DVD version with the UK DVD, both soundtracks are identical in terms of

-Sony submit the uncut US version and get it passed uncut due to the film's sound mix having a lesser effect on a smaller screen in the home?
-Or was the pre-cut UK cinema version submitted for a formal rating, with Sony instead using an uncut master for
+volume.
+Did Sony submit the uncut US version and get it passed uncut due to the film's sound mix having a lesser effect on a smaller screen in the home?
+Or was the pre-cut UK cinema version submitted for a formal rating, with Sony instead using an

 ...it was no longer obvious that necks were being broken now that the 'cracking' noises had been removed.

 Despite this declaration of the removal of cracking noises, they are very much audible in the UK DVD version.
 Similarly, the attack on the nun has the original bone-cracking sound as she is struck in the head, and the kicks to the air traffic

 controller are at the same volume on both the US DVD and the UK DVD.
 In other words, for whatever reason, the UK DVD would appear to be uncut when compared to the UK cinema version, despite it carrying the equivalent rating of the cut cinema

 The Extended Cut